namebrandon/ch-products-elite-map/README.md

 ## Changelog

+### Versions 2.1.0 BH

+Forked Dom's v2.1.0 mappings and made minor modifications to the 'full' mapping layout.
+  * Replaced the mapping of Toggle Flight Assist from '0' key to Right Alt + [ combination in Elite Dangerous.
+  * Added an Elite Dangerous key mapping for 75% Throttle (Right Alt + ])
+  * Removed direct mapping to Throttle Button 2 to '0', and allowed it to be used in ALT / SHIFT configurations.
+	* Throttle Hat 3 (Right / Left / Up) was removed in ALT + SHIFT configuration in order to free up virtual device buttons ( 'Down' , used for 'Jettison All Cargo' was left alone)
+	* Layout PDF / full.md updated with changes

 ### Version 2.1.0

 This change simply adds the _redux_ version of the map.
 No changes have been made to the _full_ map other than the location of the files and some fixes to the description.